 - This is probably the simplest type of home jewelry party to run; there's no need to teach jewelry making techniques, make jewelry on the spot or create projects.

 - Since you won't be teaching techniques or making jewelry on the spot, you'll be able to invite more guests to this type of home jewelry party than the other types.

-- I have personally found this type of party to be the most profitable.
-My pricing is set up so that there is a higher profit margin on my finished pieces, so selling my own jewelry has always made the most money for me.
+- I have personally found this type of party was the most profitable.
 You may, however, have a different experience depending on the decisions you make regarding pricing.

 - Your costs will be quite low, so there is a very good potential for profit with this type of party.